SassuDragos/reddit-demo-app/README.md

   - Retrofit + OkHttp + Moshi
   - Databinding
   - WorkManager
-  - CLEAN architecture (without interactors)
+  - CLEAN architecture (without interactors) with MVVM
   - Reddit API integration

 Note: The application does not focus on UX practices and esthetics.